JamesCalebWay/JamesCalebWay.github.io/project2.md

 ## Project description

 The HTML parcer is a commandline application that will parse an HTML file, determine if its HTML tags are balanced, and will count the amount of visitable, unique links.
-Can handle multiple HTML files.
+The parser can handle multiple HTML files and will display each file with its associated output.

 ## How to compile and run the program